audinux/audinux.github.io/pages/build.md

 Package | x86_64 | aarch64
 ------- | ------ | -------
-rack-v1-WrongPeople | lua.hpp not found | lua.hpp not found
 rack-v1-Valley | OK | pmmintrin.h not found
-rack-v1-SynthKit | arptest/build.mk not found | arptest/build.mk not found
-rack-v1-STS | downloaded sources corrupted | downloaded sources corrupted
 rack-v1-stocaudio | libsamplerate download | libsamplerate download
-rack-v1-Starling_Via | gateseq.hpp not found | gateseq.hpp not found
-rack-v1-CaptainsSounds | util.h not found | util.h not found
 rack-v1-Bark | OK | xmmintrin.h not found
-rack-v1-AriaSalvatrice | QuickJS/quickjs.h not found | QuickJS/quickjs.h not found

 Package | Not available
+rack-v1-CaptainsSounds | util.h not found | util.h not found
+rack-v1-STS | repo empty | repo empty
+rack-v1-WrongPeople | does not build | does not build
 rack-v1-UnforgettableLuncheon | not available on VCV Rack 1 anymore
 rack-v1-SubmarineUtility | not available on VCV Rack 1 anymore
 rack-v1-Southpole-parasites | not available on VCV Rack 1 anymore